leite/fgodmod/README.md

 v1.3:

+	In-Game:

 		Auto rejoin on lost connection in network multiplayer game.

-	Observer view for clients on multiplayer host end.
+		Getting observer view for clients on multiplayer if the host ends.

-	Rejoin question on kick in network multiplayer game.
+		Rejoin question when been kicked in a network multiplayer game.

 v1-1.2:

+	General:

+		Go back to previous GUI with Shift + Esc.

+		More darken fades when dialog windows are opened.

+		Allow scroll for tab switch between the buttons in options/summary/credits/..

+		Set team configuration in gamesetup with preconfigured dropdown.

+		Possibility to join games in lobby dialog from within other games and/or start replay from within other games.

+		Filter fgod mod out of incompatible games.
+(All hosts without the mod can be joined and all players without the mod can join the mod host.)

+	Chats:

+		Continue cycle through more possible names on tabbing names in chat.

+		Also tabbing commands for auto completion in chats.

+		Coloring names in game's chat texts.

+	In-Game:

 		Show stock information from user player and allies when hovering tribut resource in diplomacy window.

-	Go back to previous GUI with Shift+Esc.
+		Pause overlay smaller so you can still click and act on game entities and set commands to queue for after unpause.

+		Team totals in top panel resources and population tooltips and for observer having summed resource stats and population available when no player selected.

+		Ping Hint (nick notification) into game from lobby (you get >Star Sign< on Menu Button and ping sound if enabled user notification in sound options).

+		Button for replacing player in game for observers ingame by selecting player via dropdown and hit the replace button next besides.
+		(Only works when no authentication prevention is enabled in a multiplayer host.)

+		Change player name for in-game (in options multiplayer name).
+It will be applied when joining to a game.
+		(Only works when no authentication prevention is enabled in a multiplayer host.)

+		Remember opened option page ingame when reopen.

+	Lobby:

 		Start Into Lobby on game start (option).

-	Continue cycle through possible names on tab.

-	Color names in game's chat text.

-	Pause overlay smaller so you can still click game entities and set commands to queue for after unpause.

-	More darken fades when dialog windows opened.

 		Unselect game in lobby when selected player is not in a game.

-	Axis unit in summary.

-	Team total in top panel tooltip and for observer having summed stats and tooltips available when not player selected.

-	Auto complete commands in chats.

-	See last summary in lobby hotkey (Ctrl+Tab).
+		See last game summary again in lobby with hotkey Ctrl+Tab.

-	Ping Hint Into Game from lobby (sign on menu button and ping sound if enabled user notification enabled in options).

 		Show buddy players and games in different color in lobby (option).

-	Button for replacing player in game for observers.

-	Different player name for in game (in options multiplayer name).
-It will be applied when joining to a game.

 		Sort save and multi column sort support in Lobby lists.
 Player user priored in sorted players and games list when same data in field.

 		Hide profile panel in lobby, when no player is selected, to get a longer player list.
 (Clear selection with Esc).

-	Show next-, previous-button in replay menu summaries to go through summaries to search.

 		Configurable auto away in lobby after time inactive.

 		Numbers player and games in lobby header on top of the list.

 		Give more buttons in lobby to show options/civilizations tree/replay menu.
-Also starting replays or joining other game from lobby/lobby dialog possible.
+Also starting replays or joining other game from lobby/lobby-dialog possible.

+	Summary page:

+		Axis units in the summary.

-	Summary civ icons can be clicked to see structure tree in summary when needed.
+		Civilation icons in summaries can be clicked to see structure tree directly when needed.

-	Remember opened option page ingame when reopen.

-	Filter fgod mod out of incompatible games.
-(All hosts without the mod can be joined and all players without the mod can join the mod host.)

-	Allow scroll for tab switch between the buttons in options/summary/credits/..

-	Set teams configuration in gamesetup dropdown.

-	Fight activity ratio summary.

-	Possibility to join games in lobby dialog from within other games and/or start replay from within other games.
+		Give fight activity ratio number in general panel in summary page.

+		Show next-, previous-button in replay menu summaries to go through summaries to search.